mohammad-oghli/Webpage-uHealth/README.md

 `streamlit run ./app.py`

-## Running the app using Docker
+## Running the Service using Docker
-You can run the app by building the Dockerfile image and run it
+You can run the service by building the Dockerfile image and run it

 First build the Dockerfile image